 - Wilger ComboJet ER110, SR110

 Notice that conventional flat fan tips and most pre-orifice tips are absent from these lists.
-These nozzles are not recommended because they produce sprays that are too fine for acceptable environmental protection (ASABE Fine and Medium).
+These nozzles are not recommended for herbicides because they produce sprays that are too fine for acceptable environmental protection (ASABE Fine and Medium).
 The added coverage afforded by such sprays only has value with low water volumes, and in those instances is more than offset by their higher drift and evaporation.
-In some cases where very high flows are needed (11010 and above, usually for PWM) such types have merit because the higher flow rates create coarser sprays.
+An exception is the use of insecticides with contact mode of action targetting small insects such as flea beetles or aphids.
+In thes cases, finer sprays (ASABE Fine or Medium) may be required to provide effective tragetting.

 For the best drift protection, consider these tips.